Ebook | 20 minute read

 Mobile commerce benefits vary on who you talk to, but here are advantages worth noting:

 In this case, more is better.
-More products, more services, more content to inform buying decisions.
+More products, more services, and more content to inform buying decisions.
 More opportunity for customer insight to enhance overall experience.

 As with any revolution comes adaptation hurdles and workarounds.
 Let’s look at a few common mobile commerce challenges: